VISORPG Z - Videogame-ish Solo Roleplaying Game

-(You need the first three files below, you should probably get the fourth one, being a Tutorial and stuff, and there's no reason to not get the rest.
+(You need the first four files below, you should probably get the fifth one, being a Tutorial and stuff, and there's no reason to not get the last two if you use a Windows operating system.
 They're all free, after all!
-Also, check the list of errata just after the links to know about my more recent "screw-ups realizations").
+Errata will be compiled here, once they start showing their ugly face and before doing any update)

 DOWNLOAD LINK: WELCOME TO TROPELAND (TOOL) (VERSION 0.01)